 - Add in a handful or two of fresh spinach towards the end of cooking time as an easy way to get more greens.

-- Leftovers will last 3-4 days in the fridge.
-You can freeze leftovers for up to 3 months, but keep in mind that soups with pasta don't always freeze that well (the pasta becomes puffy), but it'll still taste good.
+- You can freeze leftovers for up to 3 months, but keep in mind that soups with pasta don't always freeze that well since the pasta becomes puffy, but it'll still taste good.

 Questions about this Italian meatball soup?
 Let me know in the comments below, and be sure to leave me a review if you tried it!

 Italian Meatball Soup